-- 1. Only the user profiles which is enabled in $\underline{\text{User Management}} >> \underline{\text{User Profile}}$ will be listed here. - 2.
+- $1. \ \ \text{Only the user profiles which is enabled in } \underline{\text{User Management}} > \underline{\text{User Profile}} \ \text{will be listed here}.$ - 2.
 Wired 802.1X used the same User Profile as its identity and password.

 Item Description Enable Select it to enable the built-in 802.1X server.
 At present, such feature can be used for wireless and wired 802.1x authentication.
 User Profile Select All - Click to add all User Profiles to the 802.1X server.
 All profiles will appear under the Authentication List.
 Clear All - Remove all user profiles from the 802.1X server.
 All profiles will appear under Available List.
 Sync User Profile Make the enabling/disabling setting for both Internal RADIUS and Local 802.1X synchronize for all of the user profiles (User Management>>User Profile).
-For example, if Local 802.1x is configured as Enabled (checked), the Internal RADIUS will be configured as Enabled too.
-3. Internal Services Internal Services means the account and password of this user profile can be used by other application.
-OK Refresh Clear Cancel If Local 802.1X is configured as Disabled (unchecked), the Internal RADIUS will be changed as Disabled too, even if it is enabled previously.
-3. Internal Services Internal Services Internal Services means the account and password of this user profile can be used by other application.
-OK Refresh Clear Cancel OK Click it to save the settings.
-Cancel Click it to give up all settings configuration.
+For example, if Local 802.1x is configured as Enabled (checked), the Internal RADIUS will be configured as Enabled 3.
+Internal Services Internal RADIUS Note: Internal Services means the account and password of this user profile can be used by other application.
+OK Refresh Clear Cancel If Local 802.1X is configured as Disabled (unchecked), the

-When you finish the configuration, please click OK to save and exit this page.
+When you finish the configuration, please click \mathbf{OK} to save and exit this page.